Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/deployment/admission-webhook.md

 in your values.yaml.
 It is set to `true` by default as of chart version 2.16.

 The chart generates a self-signed certificate by default.
-`ingressController.admissionWebhook.certificate` contains settings to instead use a user-provided certificate.
+`ingressController.admissionWebhook.certificate` contains settings to use a user-provided certificate instead.

 ## Create a certificate for the admission webhook

 Kubernetes API-server makes an HTTPS call to the admission webhook to verify if the custom resource is valid or not.
-For this to work, Kubernetes API-server needs to trust the CA certificate that is used to sign admission webhook's TLS certificate.
+For this to work, Kubernetes API-server needs to trust the CA certificate that is used to sign the admission webhook's TLS certificate.

 This can be accomplished either using a self-signed certificate or using